-Fundraising during fiscal year 2018 built on the success experienced during the Foundation's recently completed first-ever comprehensive campaign, The Campaign for The College of New Jersey: Innovate Inspire Engage.
-The five-year campaign was extended through fiscal year 2018 to pay tribute to The College of New Jersey's (TCNJ or the College) President Dr. R. Barbara Gitenstein who announced she would retire at the end of the year.
+The Foundation's recent first-ever comprehensive campaign, The Campaign for The College of New Jersey: Innovate Inspire Engage, ran from fiscal year 2013 through fiscal year 2017.
+The five-year campaign was extended through fiscal year 2018 to pay tribute to The College of New Jersey's (the College or TCNJ) president who announced she would retire at the end of fiscal year 2018 (18.19.20 Campaign).